Why the Whole Team Should Participate When Estimating

 How Can Someone Participate Without the Needed Skills

-Equipped with a common understanding of Planning Poker, let’s see how a team member can contribute to estimating work that they cannot possibly be involved in.
+Equipped with a common understanding of Planning Poker, let’s see how a team member can contribute to estimating work that they cannot possibly be involved in, even on a team with excellent agile teamwork practices in place.
 As an example, consider a database engineer who is being asked to estimate a product backlog item that will include front-end JavaScript and some backend Ruby on Rails coding, and will then need to be tested.

 How can this database engineer contribute to estimating this product backlog item?